RhetTbull/osxphotos/README.md

   --person TEXT       Search for person(s).
   --album TEXT        Search for album(s).
   --uuid TEXT         Search for UUID(s).
-  --name TEXT         Search for TEXT in name of photo.
+  --title TEXT        Search for TEXT in title of photo.
-  --no-name           Search for photos with no name.
+  --no-title          Search for photos with no title.
   --description TEXT  Search for TEXT in description of photo.
   --no-description    Search for photos with no description.
-  -i, --ignore-case   Case insensitive search for name or description.
+  -i, --ignore-case   Case insensitive search for title or description.
 Does
                       not apply to keyword, person, or album.
   --edited            Search for photos that have been edited.
   --external-edit     Search for photos edited in external editor.